nschonni/BingAds-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

 **Add:** Optional.
 The default value is *Active*.
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
 **Delete:** Required.
 The Status must be set to *Deleted*.

-### <a name="text"></a>Text
-The first part of the ad description.

-The text must contain at least one word.

-The text can contain a countdown function.
-Regardless of the total length of all unsubstituted countdown parameters, the final displayed countdown will always use 8 characters out of the total characters available.
-For more details see [Countdown Customizers](../guides/countdown-customizers.md).

-The text can contain dynamic text strings such as {keyword}.
-For more information, see the Bing Ads help article [Automatically customize your ads with dynamic text parameters](http://help.bingads.microsoft.com/#apex/3/en/50811/1).

-The maximum input length is 1,000 characters including dynamic text strings, and of those 1,000 no more than 90 final characters are allowed after substitution.
-The ad will fail to display if the length exceeds 90 characters after dynamic text substitution occurs.

-For languages with double-width characters e.g. Traditional Chinese the maximum input length is 500 characters including dynamic text strings, and of those 500 no more than 45 final characters are allowed after substitution.
-The ad will fail to display if the length exceeds 45 characters after dynamic text substitution occurs.
-The double-width characters are determined by the characters you use instead of the character set of the campaign or ad group language settings.
-Double-width characters include Korean, Japanese and Chinese languages characters as well as Emojis.

-The text cannot contain the newline (\n) character.

-**Add:** Required
-**Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
-**Delete:** Read-only

-### <a name="textpart2"></a>Text Part 2
-The second part of the ad description.

-> [!NOTE]
-> This field is only available for customers in [pilot 511](../customer-management-service/getcustomerpilotfeatures.md#featurepilotflags).

-The text must contain at least one word.

-The text can contain a countdown function.
-Regardless of the total length of all unsubstituted countdown parameters, the final displayed countdown will always use 8 characters out of the total characters available.
-For more details see [Countdown Customizers](../guides/countdown-customizers.md).

-The text can contain dynamic text strings such as {keyword}.
-For more information, see the Bing Ads help article [Automatically customize your ads with dynamic text parameters](http://help.bingads.microsoft.com/#apex/3/en/50811/1).

-The maximum input length is 1,000 characters including dynamic text strings, and of those 1,000 no more than 90 final characters are allowed after substitution.
-The ad will fail to display if the length exceeds 90 characters after dynamic text substitution occurs.

-For languages with double-width characters e.g. Traditional Chinese the maximum input length is 500 characters including dynamic text strings, and of those 500 no more than 45 final characters are allowed after substitution.
-The ad will fail to display if the length exceeds 45 characters after dynamic text substitution occurs.
-The double-width characters are determined by the characters you use instead of the character set of the campaign or ad group language settings.
-Double-width characters include Korean, Japanese and Chinese languages characters as well as Emojis.

-The text cannot contain the newline (\n) character.

-**Add:** Optional
-**Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
-**Delete:** Read-only

-### <a name="titlepart1"></a>Title Part 1
-The first part of the ad title.
-The three title parts will be automatically separated by a space, vertical bar, and space (" &#124; ") when the ad is shown.
-Each part of the title must contain at least one word.

-The title can contain a countdown function.
-Regardless of the total length of all unsubstituted countdown parameters, the final displayed countdown will always use 8 characters out of the total characters available.
-For more details see [Countdown Customizers](../guides/countdown-customizers.md).

-The title can contain dynamic text strings such as {keyword}.
-For more information, see the Bing Ads help article [Automatically customize your ads with dynamic text parameters](http://help.bingads.microsoft.com/#apex/3/en/50811/1).

-The maximum input length is 1,000 characters including dynamic text strings, and of those 1,000 no more than 30 final characters are allowed after substitution.
-The ad will fail to display if the length exceeds 30 characters after dynamic text substitution occurs.

-For languages with double-width characters e.g. Traditional Chinese the maximum input length is 500 characters including dynamic text strings, and of those 500 no more than 15 final characters are allowed after substitution.
-The ad will fail to display if the length exceeds 15 characters after dynamic text substitution occurs.
-The double-width characters are determined by the characters you use instead of the character set of the campaign or ad group language settings.
-Double-width characters include Korean, Japanese and Chinese languages characters as well as Emojis.

-The title cannot contain the newline (\n) character.

-**Add:** Required
-**Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
-**Delete:** Read-only

-### <a name="titlepart2"></a>Title Part 2
-The second part of the ad title.
-The three title parts will be automatically separated by a space, vertical bar, and space (" &#124; ") when the ad is shown.
-Each part of the title must contain at least one word.

-The title can contain a countdown function.
-Regardless of the total length of all unsubstituted countdown parameters, the final displayed countdown will always use 8 characters out of the total characters available.
-For more details see [Countdown Customizers](../guides/countdown-customizers.md).

-The title can contain dynamic text strings such as {keyword}.
-For more information, see the Bing Ads help article [Automatically customize your ads with dynamic text parameters](http://help.bingads.microsoft.com/#apex/3/en/50811/1).

-The maximum input length is 1,000 characters including dynamic text strings, and of those 1,000 no more than 30 final characters are allowed after substitution.
-The ad will fail to display if the length exceeds 30 characters after dynamic text substitution occurs.

-For languages with double-width characters e.g. Traditional Chinese the maximum input length is 500 characters including dynamic text strings, and of those 500 no more than 15 final characters are allowed after substitution.
-The ad will fail to display if the length exceeds 15 characters after dynamic text substitution occurs.
-The double-width characters are determined by the characters you use instead of the character set of the campaign or ad group language settings.
-Double-width characters include Korean, Japanese and Chinese languages characters as well as Emojis.

-The title cannot contain the newline (\n) character.

-**Add:** Required
-**Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
-**Delete:** Read-only

-### <a name="titlepart3"></a>Title Part 3
-The third part of the ad title.
-The three title parts will be automatically separated by a space, vertical bar, and space (" &#124; ") when the ad is shown.
-Each part of the title must contain at least one word.

-> [!NOTE]
-> This field is only available for customers in [pilot 511](../customer-management-service/getcustomerpilotfeatures.md#featurepilotflags).

-The title can contain a countdown function.
-Regardless of the total length of all unsubstituted countdown parameters, the final displayed countdown will always use 8 characters out of the total characters available.
-For more details see [Countdown Customizers](../guides/countdown-customizers.md).

-The title can contain dynamic text strings such as {keyword}.
-For more information, see the Bing Ads help article [Automatically customize your ads with dynamic text parameters](http://help.bingads.microsoft.com/#apex/3/en/50811/1).

-The maximum input length is 1,000 characters including dynamic text strings, and of those 1,000 no more than 30 final characters are allowed after substitution.
-The ad will fail to display if the length exceeds 30 characters after dynamic text substitution occurs.

-For languages with double-width characters e.g. Traditional Chinese the maximum input length is 500 characters including dynamic text strings, and of those 500 no more than 15 final characters are allowed after substitution.
-The ad will fail to display if the length exceeds 15 characters after dynamic text substitution occurs.
-The double-width characters are determined by the characters you use instead of the character set of the campaign or ad group language settings.
-Double-width characters include Korean, Japanese and Chinese languages characters as well as Emojis.

-The title cannot contain the newline (\n) character.

-**Add:** Optional
-**Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
-**Delete:** Read-only

 ### <a name="trackingtemplate"></a>Tracking Template
 The tracking template to use as a default for the URL specified with FinalUrls.